zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-and-configure-chef-server/7/_index.md

 Adding certificate for ec2-52-25-239-111.us-west-2.compute.amazonaws.com in /home/user/chef-repo/.chef/trusted_certs/ec2-52-25-239-111_us-west-2_compute_amazonaws_com.crt
 ```

-[COMMENT] If the command fails, verify that you have port 443 (HTTPS) open to incoming traffic.
+[COMMENT] If the command fails, verify that you have port 443 (HTTPS) open to incoming traffic on the Chef server.

 Now run `knife ssl check` to verify that the certificate was properly retrieved and can be used to authenticate calls to the Chef server.